 This introductory course provides an overview of the health professions and the healthcare delivery system.
 Other topics include disease prevention and wellness promotion, guidelines for legal, ethical and moral practice and communication skills.
 Students will be introduced to the use of computers in healthcare, including diagnostic and monitoring capabilities.
 The emphasis of this course is to establish a firm foundation of professional characteristics, behaviors, values, skills and knowledge for students to build upon in their healthcare careers.

-Prerequisites: TABE reading and language with minimum scores of 582 and 572 or ENC 0025C and REA 0017C with a grade of "C" or higher if entry test scores indicate need or ENC 1101 with a grade of "C" or higher.
+Prerequisites: TABE reading and language with minimum scores of 582 and 572 or test scores that indicate ENC 1101 eligibility or appropriate college Development courses for ENC 1101 eligibility with a grade of "C" or higher or EAP coursework for ENC 1101 eligibility with grades of "C" or higher or ENC 1101 with a grade of "C" or higher.

 Terms Offered: Fall, Spring, Summer